top of page

 Graduates Outpace Job Opportunities

-Is Becoming Easier In recent years, entry barriers to international education have lowered.
-Many universities now waive standardized tests like GRE, and some accept medium-of-instruction certificates instead of IELTS.
+In recent years, entry barriers to international education have lowered.
+Many universities now waive standardized tests like the GRE, and some accept medium-of-instruction certificates instead of the IELTS.
 Several European countries, including Germany, offer tuition-free or low-cost education at public universities.
-A good academic record, timely planning, and language preparation can open doors to these opportunities.
+A strong academic record, timely planning, and language preparation can open doors to these opportunities.

 Text "Can learning foreign language be a career option?" in bold, colorful font on dark background with circular gray shape.